ArthurSonzogni/postwimp/README.md

 Description in progress

-installing the right version of PolyVox
+installing the development version of PolyVox
 =======================================

 You need: